thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 ### `MnistData`
 Next up is `MnistData`, a class that exposes the following functions:

-* `load` - responsible for asynchronously loading the image and label data
+* `load` – responsible for asynchronously loading the image and label data
-* `nextTrainBatch` - load the next training batch
+* `nextTrainBatch` – load the next training batch
-* `nextTestBatch` - load the next test batch
+* `nextTestBatch` – load the next test batch
-* `nextBatch` - a generic function to return the next batch, depending on whether it is in the training set or test set
+* `nextBatch` – a generic function to return the next batch, depending on whether it is in the training set or test set

-This article will only step through the `load` function.
+For the purposes of getting started, this article will only step through the `load` function.

 ### `load`
 ```javascript